-The Trust Board oard has constituted a Remuneration Committee to recommend to the Trust Board the remuneration of the Chief Executive, Trust Leadership team and Headteachers.
+The Trust Board has constituted a Remuneration Committee to recommend to the Trust Board the remuneration of the Chief Executive, Trust Leadership team and Headteachers.

-The Committee consists of a Member of Creating Tomorrow Trust, the Vice Chair of the Trust and the Chair of the Business and PPP committee, supported by an external consultant who has extensive experience from a number of sectors.
+The Committee consists of a Member of Creating Tomorrow Trust, the Vice Chair of the Trust, and member of the Business Committee, supported by an external consultant who has extensive experience from a number of sectors.

-In line with the Academies Financial Handbook; decisions around executive pay, overseen by the remuneration committee, follow a robust evidence-based process and are reflective of the individual's role and responsibilities.
-Salaries have been benchmarked against public and private sector salaries, and through the appraisal process and remuneration committee any decisions are transparent, proportionate and justifiable.
+In line with the Academies Trust Handbook; decisions around executive pay, overseen by the remuneration committee, follow a robust evidence-based process and are reflective of the individual's role and responsibilities.
+Salaries have been benchmarked against public and private sector salaries, and through the appraisal process and remuneration committee, any decisions are transparent, proportionate, and justifiable.